Updated March 31, 2026

 - Virginia workers' compensation is required for businesses with 2 or more employees, with exemptions for sole proprietors, partners, corporate officers, and farm laborers.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so many carpenters need documentation ready before signing or renewing space.
+- Most commercial leases in Virginia require proof of general liability coverage, so many carpenters need documentation ready before signing or renewing space.

 - Carpenters in Virginia should be prepared to show certificates of insurance to clients, general contractors, and job sites before work starts, especially for liability and commercial auto coverage.